Eguana Technologies (CVE:EGT) Trading Up 46.7% – Time to Buy?

 Eguana Technologies Inc. (CVE:EGT – Get Free Report)’s stock price was up 46.7% during trading on Tuesday .
-The stock traded as high as C$0.12 and last traded at C$0.11.
-Approximately 179,820 shares were traded during mid-day trading, an increase of 722% from the average daily volume of 21,874 shares.
+The company traded as high as C$0.12 and last traded at C$0.11.
+Approximately 179,820 shares changed hands during mid-day trading, an increase of 722% from the average daily volume of 21,874 shares.
 The stock had previously closed at C$0.08.

 About Eguana Technologies